kristielim/kit/documentation/onboarding.md

 ## Run the app

 5. The first time you clone the repository, run ```npm install```.
 This will download all dependencies into a folder called `node_modules`.
-Dependencies are other libraries of code that were written by other people that are used in the project.
+Dependencies are libraries of code written by other people that are used in the project.

 6. Start the app by running ```npm start```.
 You should see your browser open a new window and a QR code in your terminal.